mosesjust2016/100-days-of-code/r1-log.md

 ### R1D10
 Created an app that consumes MovieDB API
 Making use of moviedb API to build a simple movie app that shows a list of movie titles and images.

+### R1D11
+Making use of GitHub API to build an app that displays the profile of a GitHub user when you type their name or username.